Blog

 Weight And Age Milestones

-Most babies are ready for solids around six months old.
-They often double their birth weight by this age.
-A healthy weight gain is a sign of readiness for new foods.
+Most babies are ready for solids around 6 months old.
+Many babies also double their birth weight around this stage.

-Wait three to five days before adding a new food.
-This gap gives you time to observe any allergic reactions.
-Common signs of allergies include rashes, diarrhea, or unusual fussiness.
-If no issues arise, you can confidently move to the next food.
+Common reaction signs include rash, diarrhea, vomiting, swelling, coughing, or unusual fussiness.
+If no issues appear, you can move to the next food.

 Signs Your Baby Is Ready For The Next Food